 The flea life cycle has four stages.

 - Egg: An adult female flea can lay up to about 40 eggs a day (20-30 is pretty common).
-The eggs are laid on the host but will dry and fall off that host into the environment.
-They land on pet bedding, carpet, wood floors, upholstery, etc. Eggs typically hatch within about two days.
+The eggs are laid on the host but will quickly fall off that host into the environment.
+They land on pet bedding, carpet, wood floors, upholstery, etc. Inside a home, eggs typically hatch within about two to three days.

 - Larva: When the eggs hatch, the larvae emerge.
-These tiny worm-like creatures feed upon flea feces in the environment (this is essentially dried blood) The larva goes through three molts before it can spin a cocoon and enter the pupal stage.
+These tiny worm-like creatures feed primarily upon flea feces in the environment (this is essentially dried blood) and unhatched eggs.
+The larva goes through three stages of growth before it spins a cocoon and enters the pupal stage.
 The larval stage typically lasts from 5 to 15 days under the conditions found within most homes.

-- Pupa: Within its cocoon, the pupa begins its transformation into the adult flea.
+- Pupa: Within its cocoon, the pupa begins its transformation into an adult flea.
 The cocoons are nearly indestructible and attract dirt and debris that camouflage them.
 Pupae can remain dormant in the environment for many months.
-Fleas in the pupa stage will not emerge until they sense a host.
-They are able to do this by sensing factors like warmth, vibration, and carbon dioxide from host exhalation.
+Fleas in the pupa stage will generally not emerge until they sense a host.
+They are able to do this by sensing factors like warmth and pressure.

-- Adult flea: A fully-developed flea only emerges from its cocoon when a host is available.
-The newly-emerged flea jumps on the host right away and begins the blood meal.
-A female flea will begin to lay eggs within 24-48 hours of her first blood meal.
+- Adult flea: The newly-emerged flea jumps on the host and begins the blood meal as quickly as possible.
+A female flea will usually begin to lay eggs within two days of her first blood meal.
 She defecates blood from her host that will fall off the host along with the eggs, re-starting the life cycle.
-Adult fleas can live for about a week or two on pets but can survive much longer under ideal, artificial conditions.
+Adult fleas typically live for about a week or two on pets but can survive much longer under ideal, artificial conditions.